ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 ```

 You can find the answers to the exercises in the last section of the book.
 Check yourself if you are unsure about the results.

+Let's come back to our executable file of the program.
+The OS loads the file into RAM together with all libraries that are necessary for the program.
+The special OS component is responsible for this job.
+It is called [**loader**](https://en.wikipedia.org/wiki/Loader_(computing)).
+Thanks to preloading libraries, there is no CPU idle when the program accesses them.
+The required library code is already in RAM.
+Thus, it is available to the CPU for a few hundred clock cycles.
+When the loader finishes his job, the program becomes a process.
+The CPU executes it, starting from the first instruction.

+While the program is running, its instructions, resources and required libraries occupy the RAM area.
+When the program finishes, the OS clears this memory area.
+From now on, other applications can use it.